-Fired from job and abandoned by boyfriend - can life get worse for Emily (Amy Schumer)?
+Fired from job and dumped by boyfriend - can life get any worse for Emily (Amy Schumer)?
 It can!
-Because the trip to South America, which she actually booked for herself and her ex as a love holiday, cannot be cancelled.
-And the only one who is persuaded to go is Emily's overanxious mother Linda (Goldie Hawn), who has prejudices in her luggage on her journey to supposed paradise.
-These are confirmed however fast, when the mother daughter team is kidnapped by the henchmen of the nasty Morgado (Oscar Jaenada).
-But soon the question arises for whom this is worse - for the kidnapped or perhaps for the kidnappers?
+Because the trip to South America she actually booked for herself and her ex as a love vacation can't be canceled.
+And the only one who can be persuaded to go along is, of all people, Emily's over-anxious mother Linda (Goldie Hawn), who is mainly prejudiced about the trip to the supposed paradise.
+These are quickly confirmed, however, when the mother-daughter team is kidnapped by the henchmen of the nasty Morgado (Oscar Jaenada).
+But the question soon arises as to who this is worse for - the kidnapped or perhaps the kidnappers?

-No question, the comedy offers many very flat gags whose foreign shame factor is frighteningly high.
-And yes, you would have liked Goldie Hawn to make a more dignified comeback.
-Still, "Girlstrip" isn't as bad as its reputation.
-Because when the whole thing works, it works really well.
-So there are some really good laughs besides the moments when you get annoyed and twist your eyes.
-I would even go so far as to say that a scene with the perfect interplay of what is said and the physical comedy of the moment is one of the funniest to be seen this year.
+No question, the comedy features a lot of very flat gags whose extraneous shame factor is shockingly high.
+And yes, one would have liked to see a slightly more dignified comeback for Goldie Hawn.
+Still, chick flick is nowhere near as bad as its reputation.
+Because when it does work, it works really well.
+So besides the moments where you roll your eyes in annoyance, there are also some really good laughs.
+I'd even go so far as to say that a scene with the perfect interplay of what's being said and the physical comedy of the moment is one of the funniest things seen so far this year.

-That makes it all the sadder, of course, that not the whole film has this level of gag to offer.
-Too often people reach into the flat Zoten box here, which actually wouldn't have been necessary to generate laughter.
-Because many small moments make it clear that the movie always works when it comes to either classical slapstick, or funny dialogues with some subtle humor.
-But then it immediately goes below the belt again and the eyes twist again.
+That, of course, makes it all the sadder that the whole movie doesn't have that level of gag to offer.
+Too often here is reached into the flat Zoten box, which really would not have been necessary to generate laughs.
+Because a lot of little moments make it clear that the movie works whenever it's either about classic slapstick, or witty dialogues with some backhanded humor.
+But then it immediately goes below the belt again, and already your eyes are rolling again.

-In this respect, "Girlstrip" is not a grotesque movie, but a very frustrating one.
-Both Levine and his two leading actresses simply can do better.
-It's a pity that in the end there's so little left of all the potential that the story, the director and the actresses have to offer.
-Nevertheless the whole thing is still funny and entertaining enough in the end to deserve a "sight worth seeing" - even if with some cutbacks.
+In this respect, Girls' Strip is not a grotty film, but it is a very frustrating one.
+Both Levine and his two leading ladies can simply do better.
+It's a pity that in the end there's so little left of the potential that the story, the director and the actresses bring along.
+Still, the bottom line is that it's still funny and entertaining enough to merit a Worth Seeing rating, albeit with some sacrifices.